Arcadia-Science/2023-actin-embedding/README.md

 git checkout v0.4.2
 ```

-We will use the `cartography_tidy` enviornment from the ProteinCartography pipeline to run the ProteinCartography analysis.
-Create the enviornment using conda by running the following code from within the repository:
+We will use the `cartography_tidy` environment from the ProteinCartography pipeline to run the ProteinCartography analysis.
+Create the environment using conda by running the following code from within the repository:

 ````
 conda env create -f envs/cartography_tidy.yml -n cartography_tidy